-I am an independent, unaffiliated intelligence historian, working as an emeritus researcher, author, and lecturer.
+I am an independent, unaffiliated intelligence historian, working as an emeritus researcher, author, and occasional lecturer (by invitation).
 In German my field is restrictively and prosaically described as ‘Geschichte der Nachrichtendienste’: History of the Intelligence Services.
 I prefer to use the simple acronym HISTINT (cf HUMINT, SIGINT, MILINT, etc) to denote my discipline more broadly but accurately.
 This is because my interests go far beyond merely documenting the monolithic structures, strategies, policies, and procedures of clandestine organisations.
 Instead it is the people within them — their ideas and their behaviours, their triumphs and their failures — who inspire me to research and write about the secret world.
 In my work I always strive to give official history a human face, which is the very opposite of the official historian’s intent.
 Added to this are my special interests: the Third Reich, the Second World War, the ‘true’ Middle East (east of Suez and the Levant, that is), and the interplay of diverse occidental and oriental cultures within a complex context of global conflict.
 Such dynamic dimensions inevitably lead me far from the confines of the intelligence services per se, into a twilit operational world of espionage, counterintelligence, subversion, sabotage, and black propaganda.

 If you wish to know more about my work, please browse through this website, where you will find a handy CONTACT form if you wish to message me.